 Source: Example of simple text with the animation of “Party” added.

-You can then download as a GIF, MP4 Video or several other file types, depending on where you want to utilize the animated graphic.
+You will need to download the finished product as a video file to take full advantage of all the animations and show them as you designed.
+Options include GIF, MP4 Video or several other file types, depending on where you want to utilize the animated graphic.

 6. Choose the Right Font Combinations